Sahil-211/StockWebsite/README.md

 # Overview of StockWebsite
 This project uses ReactJS which I used to create two React elements.
 One element makes a graph of a chosen stock using the plotly extension in
 ReactJS.
 This creates a graph by gathering stock prices and dates using an API.
 The data is JSON format and we take that data, put it into a array and use it with plotly to create a graph.
-This element is called with the line                 <div id="NewsList"></div> in grid 1 in the Home.html
+This element is called with the line '''<div id="NewsList"></div>'''in grid 1 in the Home.html

 The second React element uses another API to gather current news about the stock that is chosen.
 Then the news title and corresponding link is put into a list of cards that can be scrolled through.
 This is called in grid 2 using " <div id="NewsList"></div> " in Home.html